magesuite/smile-docker-boilerplate/README.md

 ## Makefile

-This boilerplate is bundled with a Makefile that provides multiples that will help you using docker and Magento.
+This boilerplate is bundled with a Makefile that provides multiple commands that will help you use docker and Magento.

 The list of available commands can be listed by running `make` at the root of your project.